Skip to content

 Christina Pulawski 🍎

 Christina is Associate Vice President, Management Consulting with Zuri Group, where she provides counsel, vision, and extra hands to the operational side of nonprofits.
 She previously served as AVP of External Affairs at the Art Institute of Chicago, and in leadership roles at Loyola University Chicago and Northwestern University.
-A native Chicagoan, Christina delights in teaching and empathetically creating structure and frameworks for good work.
-She is a co-founder and former officer of AASP, chaired and developed conferences and symposia for APRA, AASP and CASE, and received CASE’s Crystal Apple and APRA’s Distinguished Service awards.
+A native Chicagoan, she is a co-founder and former officer of AASP, chaired and developed conferences and symposia for APRA, AASP and CASE, and received CASE’s Crystal Apple and APRA’s Distinguished Service awards.
 Christina delights in teaching and empathetically creating structure and frameworks for good work; her passions are critically examining organizational structure, and designing relationship management schemes and all the underlying systems that drive successful major and principal gifts activities and donor relations.

 Jordan Revenaugh 🍏